Mexican Shrimp Ceviche

 • Seasoning- I’m using mostly Tajin to season the ceviche, but you will also need just a pinch of salt.
 If you don’t like your ceviche too tangy/sour, you can also add a bit of sugar to balance it out.

 • Clamato (optional)- If you don’t want to use Tajin, the more traditional way is to use Clamato.
-It will add a touch of sweetness as well so you can skip the sugar is using Clamato.
+It will add a touch of sweetness as well so you can skip the sugar if using Clamato.

-What’s different about our ceviche:
+What’s different about our ceviche?

 Tajin!
 My family LOVES Tajin and we put it on everything.
 I mean everything.
 So it wasn’t a huge surprise when I found out it was my Tio’s secret ingredient.
 I wish I had thought of it myself!